CyrusOfEden/CSV.js/README.md

   replace: boolean           // Replace the first row of data with the supplied header (true), or not (false).
 Defaults to false.
   stream: function           // A function to call after every row is parsed.
 Defaults to undefined.
   done: function             // A function to call after all rows are parsed.
 Defaults to undefined.
-  detailed: boolean          // Return an object with details (true) or an array of the data (false).
-Defaults to false.
 }
 ```